awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

 It is not enough to follow the well trodden path, at some point you must go it alone.
 This is the essence of experimentation.
 Don't be afraid to go it alone.
 You will inevitably enter realms in which you are "unqualified," but this is the whole point.
-After you have all the necessary general training, you must carve a path and sometimes that's alone.
-Innovation doesn't typically come from established places or groups, it comes from small teams and unusual points of view.
-Especially points of view who may have trained themselves in an unusual way.
-An astounding example of this Srinivasa Ramanujan, who had no formal training in mathematics but was able to make sizable contributions in mathematical analysis, number theory, numerous other areas.
-He combined many of the tools mentioned in this book, but above all I think a quote that struck me when I first read it about the obsession with geniuses and lack of understanding of untapped human potential around the world.
+After you have all the necessary general training, you must carve a path.
+Innovation doesn't typically come from established places or groups, it comes from small teams and unusual points of view after a strong foundation in obtained.
+Especially points of view who may have trained themselves in an unusual way or come from the outside.
+Don't always trust experts, find out for yourself.

+An astounding example of this Srinivasa
+Ramanujan, who had no formal training in mathematics but was able to make sizable contributions in mathematical analysis, number theory, numerous other areas.
+He combined many of the tools mentioned in this book.
-    I am, somehow, less interested in the weight and convolutions of Einstein’s brain than in the near certainty that people of equal talent have lived and died in cotton fields and sweatshops.
-    ~ Stephen Jay Gould, "Wide hats and narrow minds" New Scientist 8 March 1979, p.
-777.

-How many more people are left untapped in the world in which they could make major contributions to their civilization?
-Clearly that number is not zero.

 If qualification was required how would boundaries ever be pushed?
 Those who are qualified once had to push those same areas into existence.
-By the logic of "I'm not qualified to try this" very little exploration would ever get done.
-Take on risk and try usual things.
+By the logic of "I'm not qualified to try this" no exploration would ever get done.
+Take on risk and try unusual things once the foundation is there and sometimes when it isn't--who is to say in all cases?
 Experimentation is the essence of science and it is the spirit of exploration.
-Leave standardization to the engineers and the others.
+Leave standardization once the rules are discovered.

 Experimentation's spirit is also dancing constantly with being wrong.
 Are you wrong?
 Ideation is key here, try things from many angles and throw things at the wall.
 If someone shames you for overly experimenting they don't understand the creative process.
 I see a major problem in our society is a lack of experimentation and creativity.
-People want clear answers to things and simply solutions.
-Life isn't like that, it is full of greys and all sorts of other colors.
+People want clear answers to things and simple solutions.
+Life isn't like that, it is full of grey areas and all sorts of other colors we may not even be able to see.
 Experiment.

-For after you have created a strong foundation, experimentation is key to mastery.
+For after you have created a strong foundation, experimentation is key to further mastery.
 How can you experiment?

   1. **Learning resources** must exist and try strange things.
 Your drive to experiment must match your drive to do the necessary work.

   2. **Experiment with techniques** once you have learned the fundamentals.
 Then the question changes from "how can I learn X" to "What should I learn next?"

   3. **Experimenting with style** which changes the focus from techniques you want to obtain to which style you'd like to express.
-Picking something unique.
+  Pick something unique.

+As Feynman said:

+    [quote about putting down books]

 How to experiment